-Plenty of lounges and tables with chairs are available around the play area.
+There are plenty of lounges and tables with chairs available around the play area.

 On one end, it has a zero-depth entry.
-There are many small fountains in this area, making it similar to a splash pad.
+This area has many small fountains, making it similar to a splash pad.

 A hot tub sits in a raised area along the back of the pool.

-If you are unsure which pool at the Grand Floridian you’ll like best, I recommend spending time at both of them.
+If you are unsure which pool at the Grand Floridian you’ll like best, I recommend spending time at both.
 In the past, I’ve enjoyed the Courtyard Pool.
-However, I spent an entire afternoon at the Beach Pool on my last visit.
-It ended up being a pleasant afternoon.

-If you want to learn more about the Grand Floridian, you might enjoy browsing our complete list of articles about the resort here.
+If you want to learn more about the Grand Floridian, you might enjoy browsing our complete list of articles in our guide:

 - Disney’s Polynesian Resort Review